Enoch2k2/flatiron-flask-project-generator/README.md

 ### The project generator will not:
 * Connect your project to github, you will still need to create a new repository in github
 * Fill out your README.md for you, you will still need to fill this out
 * Add any additional packages you want to add for both React or Flask.
-You will do those as normal
+You will do that as normal
 * Automatically put you into your pipenv shell, you will need to run that command in order to be in your virtual environment

 ### How to use